 Also, they are quick to point out how fat the tape measure body is too.
 But then they quickly realize the trade-offs that come with the fatter blade too.
 Like how the extra curvature actually makes the blade stiffer when it is extended out to its limits and how it is not floppy at all.
 What we found interesting is that even though the packaging claimed 11 feet; we actually got it out to nearly 12 feet with no support.

 We suspect that after some break-in time this length will diminish some.
 The retracting spring is plenty powerful enough too, and if you are not careful, it will whip the metal tape in at a rather fast rate.
 The packaging suggests not letting the tape slam into the body to help extend the life of the tool.
 We found that the tip is easy to latch onto the end of most of the materials that we measured thanks to its shape.

-All in all, the Stanley 33-725 FatMax 25 foot Tape Measure is a winner.
-While it is not perfect, it combines some of the most important qualities that a tape measure needs to have.
-We liked the long stand-out and extra stiffness of the blade.
-The simple blade lock and easy-to-read measurements are also great.
+All in all, the Stanley FatMax Tape Measure lineup still proves itself a staple of the jobsite.
+While not perfect, it combines some of the most important qualities that a tape measure needs.
+We like the long stand-out and extra stiffness of the blade.
+The simple blade lock and easy-to-read measurements also prove a consistent advantage.
 It tops our performance scales as a great rugged jobsite measuring tool.
-In terms of value, it comes at a cost that is higher than much of the competition.

 About the only negative comes with the price.
 Unless you land a sale, the Stanley Fatmax tape measure typically comes at a premium cost vs the competition.
 Expect to pay between $17 and $35 depending on the model you choose.